asyncapi/modelina/README.md

 ## :loudspeaker: ATTENTION:

-This package is still under development and has not reached version 1.0.0 yet.
-This means that its API may contain breaking changes until we're able to deploy the first stable version and begin semantic versioning.
-Please use tests to ensure expected outputs or to hardcode the version.
+This package is currently being prepared to reach version 1.0.0 and the development is therefore happening on the [`next` branch](https://github.com/asyncapi/modelina/tree/next), any features must be based and targetting that branch.

 ---